-By day, it’s a serene temple to freshly prepared American-Chinese cuisine with an award-winning wine list.
-But this Brookline institution also moonlights as a nightclub.
-After 9:30pm from Thursday to Saturday, a DJ spins Top 40 hits in the E Room bar.
-Take your time perusing the extensive menu—the owners pride themselves on using high-quality ingredients and hormone-free meat for specialties like Golden Temple ribs and crispy orange beef.
-End the night with a sake bomb and a boogie under the E Room’s glowing barrel-vaulted ceiling.
+By day, it’s a serene temple to freshly prepared American-Chinese cuisine with an award-winning wine list; on weekend nights, a DJ spins Top 40 hits in the E Room bar.
+Take your time perusing the extensive menu—the owners pride themselves on using high-quality ingredients and hormone-free meat for specialties such as Golden Temple ribs and crispy orange beef.

 Asian art, sleek banquettes and a prominently positioned full bar dispensing exotic cocktails in retro tiki glasses give Changsho’s contemporary dining room an upscale feel.
 The impression is reinforced by highly professional service—the affable waitstaff will guide you through the menu of Hunan and Szechuan specialties.
-From delicate steamed edamame dumplings and sumptuous lobster with ginger scallions to northern Chinese classics like Kung Pao Chicken, the food is outstanding.
+Popular options include delicate steamed edamame dumplings, sumptuous lobster with ginger scallions, and northern Chinese classics like Kung Pao chicken.

-Good luck snagging a lunchtime seat at this scruffy, 20-seat cash-only noodle house.
-Office workers in shirtsleeves rub elbows with hoodie-clad students as they tuck into steaming bowls of spicy soup and dishes starring hand-pulled flour noodles smacked into shape on the premises.
-Carnivores have plenty of choices, such as the stellar cumin-lamb noodles and the namesake pork or beef flatbread sandwiches, a staple food in the owner’s Western Chinese region of Xi’an; there are limited options for vegetarians beyond a Saturday-only special of chilled noodles with cilantro and bean sprouts.
-Though a wait is inevitable, take heart: The line tends to go at a clip since most people take out.
+Office workers and hoodie-clad students pack this 20-seat, cash-only noodle house to tuck into steaming bowls of spicy soup and orders of hand-pulled flour noodles (smacked into shape on the premises).
+Carnivores have plenty of choices, such as the stellar cumin-lamb noodles and the namesake pork or beef flatbread sandwiches, a staple food in the owner’s Western Chinese region of Xi’an.
+Due to the limited space and scruffy environs, most customers take their orders to go.

-Owned by a Taiwanese couple, this tastefully understated Huron Village spot is a cut above a standard-issue neighborhood joint.
+This tastefully understated Huron Village spot is a cut above a standard-issue neighborhood joint.
 With a menu that spans Szechuan, Taiwanese and Mandarin fare, everything is cooked fresh to order.
-This translates to noticeably fresher, lighter flavors, in everything from the Taiwanese spicy mushroom salad to the fiery volcano chicken, which is marinated, fried and then stir-fried with five spices to create a succulent dish.
+This translates to noticeably fresher, lighter flavors, as represented by the Taiwanese spicy mushroom salad and the fiery volcano chicken, which is marinated, fried, and then stir-fried with five spices to create a succulent dish.

 If the name conjures up bucolic landscapes, Peach Farm’s dowdy basement digs promptly erase them.
 Happily, the Hong Kong-style seafood soon makes amends.
 Spiced dry-fried eel, enormous steamed oysters in black bean sauce, and lobster stir-fried with ginger and scallions are all superlative.